tekumara/prefect-demo/README.md

 - [Add Flow.submit interface for subflows on external infrastructure](https://github.com/PrefectHQ/prefect/issues/6689)
 - [not a known member of module "prefect.runtime"](https://github.com/PrefectHQ/prefect/issues/9027)
 - mapped tasks aren't collapsed in the UI like they were in Prefect 1
+- pushing to s3 is sequential and slower than using sf3s to parallel upload to an s3 storage block

 See all [roadmap tagged issues](https://github.com/PrefectHQ/prefect/labels/status%3Aroadmap) for planned work.